Marking exams online – short answer and essay questions.

 The examiner selects the exam they want to mark, goes to Action and chooses Mark.
 At the top of the screen on the left, we see the exam detail.
-On the right we see the number of questions this examiner can maker, the number of candidates, and the marking they have already done shown as a percentage.
+On the right we see the number of questions this examiner can mark online, the number of candidates, and the online marking they have already done shown as a percentage.
 The examiner will mark on this screen where they can see the candidate answer.

 They can go to the question screen, re-read the question, re-read the model answer which was created as part of the question, and might include a summary of marking points, or individual points that the examiner has to score, depending on how it was set up.

-Back to marking; on the left, the examiner can move to the previous or next answer like this, they can skip marked answers, and choose which question they would like to mark like this.
-This examiner has already done some marking as we can see here, and they would like to continue with the lipids question.
+Back to online marking; on the left, the examiner can move to the previous or next answer like this, they can skip marked answers, and choose which question they would like to mark like this.
+This examiner has already done some online marking as we can see here, and they would like to continue with the lipids question.
 There are 7 candidates to mark and they have marked 0 out of 7.

 This examiner would like to pinpoint something in the candidate answer.
 And make a comment.
 The examiner switches the point on and clicks into the candidate answer.
 A comment is created in the annotations panel on the right so that the examiner can attach a comment to the pin which could be shared, later on, with the candidate, in the feedback report.
 Selecting a mark in the candidate answer highlights the comments box, on the right for easy reading, or editing.